Cannabis Legalization Advocates You Should Know

 The first commissioner of the Federal Bureau of Narcotics, Anslinger unilaterally decided to begin a war on cannabis completely based on his own racist views.
 He claimed that the majority of marijuana users were Blacks and Latinos and used marijuana prohibition as a tool to infringe on the civil liberties of people of color.
 Anslinger essentially used racist rhetoric and associated it with cannabis use by immigrants and minorities.
 White Americans quickly fell in line with his idea that this still relatively obscure drug was being used by undesirables and was a danger to the country and society.
 The harsh policies advocated by Anslinger continued in the 1970s and '80s after Richard Nixon declared a "War on Drugs" and into the 90s with the infamous Three Strikes Law.

 Cannabis Legalization Advocates

-Thankfully, over the past 50 years, there have been individuals willing to put their livelihoods and personal safety at risk to further the cannabis cause and allow legal access to medical and recreational marijuana.
-Here are six individuals who deserve recognition and thanks for their efforts.
+Thankfully, over the past 50 years or so, there have been individuals willing to put their livelihoods and personal safety at risk to further the cannabis cause and allow legal access to medical and recreational marijuana.
+Here are seven legal weed advocates who deserve recognition and thanks for their efforts.

-Lee has been a force in fighting for legalization - primarily in California - thanks to his founding of Oaksterdam University and his passionate and vocal support for 2010's Proposition 19 that planted the seed for California's cannabis legalization in 2016.
+Lee has been a force in fighting for legalization - primarily in California - thanks to his founding of Oaksterdam University and his passionate and vocal support for 2010's Proposition 19, which planted the seed for California's cannabis legalization in 2016.
 Lee's ability to garner community support and signatures for cannabis policy initiatives paved the way for others to petition state legislatures to end marijuana prohibition.

 Marijuana Advocacy Groups

-Are you interested in becoming a cannabis activist?
+Are you interested in becoming a cannabis activist yourself?
 If so, here are a few marijuana advocacy groups (in addition to those noted above) that are carrying the torch for legalization efforts across the country.

 Marijuana Policy Project (MPP)